 7. Attention to detail skills

 Attention to detail is the ability professionals use to remain aware, consistent and accurate in fulfilling their responsibilities.
 When filling roles that require keen observation and analysis, finding candidates with proven attention to detail skills is often a top priority.
 Their ability to think critically, detect patterns, and perceive irregularities enables them to complete assignments without errors.

 Work ethic encompasses several traits that define how a person views their responsibility towards their organization.
 Candidates with a strong work ethic consistently put forth their best effort, emphasize professionalism, and help colleagues accomplish their goals.
 Key contributors to work ethic include discipline, integrity, dependability and commitment.

 Problem-solving skills help employees analyze obstacles and determine the best way to resolve them.
 Optimal productivity often depends on teams that practice these skills, including persistence, brainstorming, troubleshooting, and lateral thinking.
 Talented problem-solvers can apply their skills to technical issues, interpersonal conflicts, and organizational challenges.

 10. Leadership skills

 Leadership skills are the behaviours that qualify someone to set an example for other employees and make important decisions.
-Managers particularly benefit from strong leadership skills because the people they manage often replicate their methods of interacting and communicating, amplifying the effects of their personality.
-Leadership skills include trustworthiness, reliability, mentorship, and confidence.
+Managers particularly benefit from strong leadership skills because the people they manage often replicate their methods of interacting and communicating, amplifying the effects of their personalities.
+Leadership skills include trustworthiness, reliability, mentorship and confidence.